Ceremonial Grade is the Best Matcha Tea

-There are two kinds of matcha green tea, ceremonial grade and culinary grade.
+There are two kinds of matcha green tea, ceremonial grade, and culinary grade.
 Ceremonial Grade Matcha is the best matcha green tea ever to drink if you are a green tea lover.
 Matcha can be simply whisked with hot water and will dissolve easily.
-The best quality matcha is the organic Ceremonial Matcha Green Tea as it will have a smoother and sweeter taste which is generally preferred when enjoying it as tea.
+The Matcha Green Tea will have a smoother and sweeter taste which is generally preferred when enjoying it as tea.
 The culinary grade matcha tea has a bitter taste and it is less expensive.
 Using the culinary grade requires adding something else to it to mask the bitter taste.
-You can use the culinary matcha for baking like bread or bite size deserts.
+You can use the culinary matcha for baking like bread or bite-size desserts.
 Matcha is a gentler source of caffeine than coffee.
 You will not experience head rush or jitters with matcha.

 Matcha Green Tea Has Many Health Benefits

 - Studies have linked green tea to a variety of health benefits.
-It protects you from cardiovascular disease, reduce cholesterol and blood pressure, detoxify the blood, alkalize the body, and stabilize blood sugars.
+It protects you from cardiovascular disease, reduces cholesterol and blood pressure, detoxifies the blood, alkalizes the body, and stabilize blood sugars.

 - It supports weight loss.
 It has been shown to boost metabolism and stop the growth of fat cells